MP Materials Corp. (MP) Shares Down Despite Recent Market Volatility

 MP’s Market Performance

-Volatility was left at 4.21%, however, over the last 30 days, the volatility rate increased by 4.10%, as shares surge +2.04% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -20.45% lower at present.
+Volatility was left at 4.28%, however, over the last 30 days, the volatility rate increased by 4.70%, as shares sank -2.09% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -21.41% lower at present.

 Insider Trading